jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def logical_true():
         return True

   17 failed, 3 passed.
-That was simple.
-The terminal_ shows :ref:`AttributeError<what causes AttributeError?>`
+That was simple. the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: shell